 Lindsay, L. (2014, July).
 The effect of direct instruction of reading strategies on the

 student achievement in the intermediate grades.
-Unpublished manuscript, Department of Education, Goucher College, Maryland, United States of America.
+Unpublished manuscript, Department of Education, Goucher College, Towson, MD.

 Leu, D.J., Forzani, E., Timbrell, N., & Maykel, C. (2015).
 Seeing the forest, not the trees: